Hiring Employees on Employment-Based Visas

 O-1 Workers of Extraordinary Ability

 There are rare instances where someone who does not have the ability to file for an H-1B or TN (and/or for whom a J-1 is inappropriate) may be eligible for an O-1 visa, which reflects outstanding achievement in their particular field.
 An O-1 petition is very, very difficult and requires an immense amount of documentation to substantiate it.
-As the viability of an O-1 must be determined before a department initiates, ISSS requests that the department contact Drew Webster, Assistant Director of Scholar Services, at [email protected].
+As the viability of an O-1 must be determined before a department initiates, ISSS requests that the department contact Lukas Green, Assistant Director of Scholar Services, at [email protected].
 Once an O-1 has been determined to be a viable route, the department may initiate at that time.

 A time frame of 6 months is required to work on the O-1, at the very least, given the documentation and letter revisions required to submit to USCIS.
 If a department submits a request less than 6 months before a start date, ISSS will refer the case to an attorney at a significantly higher cost to the department.